Germany: Police halt Berlin protests against coronavirus curbs | DW | 01.08.2020

-Some 20,000 protesters ignored social distancing rules, with many waving placards that read "Corona, false alarm."
+Some 20,000 protesters have rallied against the "Corona, false alarm," with many ignoring social distancing rules.
 A surge in cases in Germany has prompted calls for tougher measures against COVID-19 rule breakers.

 Despite infections soaring once again in Germany and fears of a potential second wave, tens of thousands of protesters gathered in Berlin on Saturday to demonstrate against coronavirus restrictions.